top of page

 Conservation Effort and Protection Status

-• Include indigenous and local communities in planning and implementation;
+• Involving local communities in conservation

-• Restore tigers to their former range.
+• Restoring tigers to former ranges

 The fact that tigers no longer are present in much of their historical range presents opportunities for range expansion and targeted tiger reintroductions and translocations in the future.
 There now are plans to reintroduce tigers into former range countries including Kazakhstan and Cambodia.